patrickn699/gcp-tasks/task-3/README.md

 When an email is sent to support.example.com by client, at the backend cloud workflows will start executing where, it calls pub/sub and publishes a message to the channel.
 As soon as the message is publishes a cloud function will be triggered which will then send an email to the devlopment, devops and management team respectively saying client has sent an email so look into it.

+The workflow uses series of steps defined inside workflow.yaml, the workflow will start running the steps written in it.

 services used:

 1. Wrokflows